status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

     ### Mute group chats or DMs

     1. From the navigation sidebar, click :desktop-messages: **Messages**.
-    1. In the **Messages** sidebar, right click the group chat or DM you wish to mute.
+    1. In the **Messages** sidebar, right-click the group chat or DM you wish to mute.
     1. Select :desktop-notification: **Mute**.

 --8<-- "includes/urls-en.txt"